semaphoreci/docs/notifications-yaml-reference_5be45bb02c7d3a31944dbc98.md

 ## An example

-The following YAML code present an example of a notification:
+The following YAML code present an example of a notification as returned by the `sem get notification [name]` command:

-What this notification does is
+This notification has two rules, one named `Send notifications for docs` and another named `Send notifications for S1`.

+The first rule of then notification specifies a single project name that is called `docs`.
+The notification will go to the `#dev-null` channel and to the `mtsoukalos` user using the specified Incoming WebHook of Slack.

+The second rule is more complex than the first one.

 ## See Also